 Modified value: any value higher than 300

-If you do not have access to Internet most of the time, you might want to increase the offline cache so that you can continue to work offline.
-By default, Firefox 3 caches 500MB of data from supported offline Web apps.
-You can change that value to whatever amount of your choice.
+If you do not have access to the Internet most of the time, you might want to increase the offline cache so that you can continue to work offline.
+By default, Firefox caches 500MB of data from supported offline web apps.
+You can change that value to any amount you like.

 Modified value: any value higher than 512000 will increase the cache value

-Everytime you wanted to install a Firefox add-on, you will have to wait for several secs before the actual installation starts.
-If you are tired of waiting, you can turn the function security.dialog_enable_delay off so that the installation will start immediately upon clicking.
+Every time you install a Firefox add-on, you will have to wait for several seconds before the actual installation starts.
+To cut down on this waiting time, you can turn the preference

 - any other value (in msec)

-This is very useful for developers who are always using the ‘view source‘ function.
-This tweak allows you to view the source code in an external editor.
+This is very useful for developers who are always using the “view source” function.
+This tweak allows you to view the source code of a given website in an external editor.

-There are two configuration need to be made:
+There are two configurations that need to be made:

-When you right click and select the ‘Save Link As…‘, the browser will request the content disposition header from the URL so as to determine the filename.
-If the URL did not deliver the header within 1 sec, Firefox will issue a timeout value.
+When you right-click and select “Save Link As…,” the browser will request the content disposition header from the URL to determine the filename.
+If the URL does not deliver the header within one second, Firefox will issue a timeout value.
 This could happen very frequently in a slow network connection environment.
-To prevent this issue from happening frequently, you can increase the timeout value so as to reduce the possibility of a timeout.
+To prevent this issue from happening frequently, you can increase the timeout value to reduce the possibility of a timeout by editing

 Modified value: any value higher than 1000 (value is in msec)